 This term refers to installations acceptable to the authority enforcing the applicable installation rules.
-When the authority is FM Global, such locations are termed "FM Global Accepted."
 Acceptance is based upon an overall evaluation of the installation.
-Factors other than the use of FM Approved equipment impact upon the decision to accept, or not to accept.
 Acceptance is not a characteristic of a product.
 It is installation specific.
 A product accepted for one installation may not be acceptable elsewhere.
-(Contrast with FM Approved.)